One of the least understood filters on an air purifier is the Activated Carbon filter (also referred to as Activated Charcoal air filter.)

 What makes carbon or charcoal “activated” is that fact that it has been specially treated with oxygen in order to open up the pores of the carbon atoms.
 What this does is increases the surface area of the charcoal and makes it very porous, allowing it to do a better job at absorbing certain types of airborne particles.

 Most notably, this type of filter is excellent at absorbing odors and gases.
 This includes odors from smoke, pets, chemicals, mold, cooking, etc.

 Once these particles flow through the charcoal, they become attached to the surface and trapped, unable to return back into the air.
 This results in cleaner, freshers smell air.

 Why Should You Look for an Activated Charcoal Air Filter?

 When searching for an air purifier for your home, it’s important that you look for a product that contains an Activated Charcoal air filter because it will be a be a better investment than a device that doesn’t include it.

 What you’ll find is that an Activated Carbon filter picks up where other air purifying filters leave off – it gets rid of odors.

-What’s also great about this type of filter is the fact that they are 100% washable and reusable, up to a point.
-This allows you to reap its benefits without having to pay for a replacement as often as you would for say, a HEPA filter.
+What’s also great about this Activated Carbon Filters is the fact that they are washable and reusable up to a certain point.
+This allows you to reap the benefits of its odor reducing power without having to pay for a replacement as often as you would for a degradable HEPA filter.